 It is more important to understand why the user has signed up for the solution, and what is their idea of success.
 What are they using the product for – to save time, to save money?

-To win over a user, your onboarding process should essentially bear the ‘wow’ factor.
+To win over a user, your onboarding process should essentially bear the ‘wow’ factor and increase product adoption.

 To provide this ultimate user experience, you need to focus on the features they tend to use in the first few weeks of signing up for the product.
 Those are features most important to them.